CarlosQS/personal_projects/README.md

 ## Setup

-:penguin: Currently, RecoverPy is available exclusively on Linux systems.
+:penguin: Currently, quertep is available exclusively on Linux systems.
 :red_circle: **You need root access or to use sudo**.

 ### Dependencies

-**Required:** To list and search through partitions, recoverpy relies on the `grep`, `dd`, and `lsblk` commands.
+**Required:** To list and search through partitions, quertep relies on the `grep`, `dd`, and `lsblk` commands.
 These tools should already be present on most major Linux distributions.

 **Optional:** To show real-time progress of the `grep` command, you can install `progress`.